Xiupan/FinalProject/README.md

 ### Schema Layout
 * Users
+  - has one Empire
+  - has many Messages

 * Empires
+  - has many EmpireTraits
+  - has many Technologies
+  - has many Resources
+  - has many ShipDesigns
+  - has many Systems
+  - has many Fleets
+  - belongs to one User

 * EmpireTraits
+  - belongs to many Empires

 * Technologies
+  - belongs to many Empires

 * Resources
+  - belongs to many Empires

 * ShipDesigns
+  - belongs to an Empire

 * Colonies/Systems
+  - belongs to an Empire

 * Fleets
+  - belongs to an Empire

 * Messages
+  - belongs to a User